Clitoral Hood and Orgasm – What You Need To Know

 Are you a candidate for clitoral hood reduction?

 Patients with excess skin can experience several benefits from clitoral hood reduction.
-This is a highly personal decision and you should weigh the benefits and the costs:
+Benefits include:

 • Improved clitoral stimulation, stronger and more frequent orgasms